pcypw2/GraphSolMol/README.md

 To reference this any of the results included in this github, please use the following:

-Wroe P., Redshaw J., Hirst J. Evaluation of Vectorial and Graphical Kernel Method Performance on Aqueous Solubility Predictions.
+Wroe P., Redshaw J., Hirst J. Evaluation of Vectorial and Graph Kernel Method Performance on Aqueous Solubility Predictions.
 Nottingham J. Chem.
 (2021).

 # References
 (1) Sorkun, M.C., Khetan, A. & Er, S. AqSolDB, a curated reference set of aqueous solubility and 2D descriptors for a diverse set of compounds.
 Sci Data 6, 143 ##(2019).